 Blog posted under Anthropology

-This Human Rights Blog is managed by University of Chicago graduate students who are exploring human rights thought and practice from a variety of disciplinary perspectives.
-Readers can sort by topic or start here to read more about the blog.
+The Human Rights Blog is managed by University of Chicago graduate students who are exploring human rights thought and practice from a variety of disciplinary perspectives.
+You’re welcome to sort by topic or start here to read more about the blog.

 e-Flux Architecture and the "Superhumanity" series